hanecakr/forests2heritage/docs/Session_3.md

 **Dating Northern-Netherlands cabinets from the late 17th century**

-Paul van Duin^1^, Iskander Breebaart^1^, Marta Domínguez-Delmás^1,\ 2^
+Paul van Duin^1^, Iskander Breebaart^1^, Marta Domínguez-Delmás^1,\ 2,\ 3^

-*^1^ Conservation and Science Department, Rijksmuseum, Amsterdam, The Netherlands. ^2^ Institute of Art History, Faculty of Humanities, University of Amsterdam, Amsterdam, The Netherlands.*
+*^1^ Conservation and Science Department, Rijksmuseum, Amsterdam, the Netherlands. ^2^ Institute of Art History, Faculty of Humanities, University of Amsterdam, Amsterdam, the Netherlands. ^3^ DendroResearch, Wageningen, the Netherlands.*

 <p.van.duin@rijksmuseum.nl>

 Over the last 30 years, a great number of pieces of furniture from the Rijksmuseum collection (Amsterdam, The Netherlands) have been dated by dendrochronology.
 Furniture from the Northern Netherlands was seldom dated by the maker, and never signed, and few documents have survived that could indicate who made it and when.
 A very popular type of cabinet around the 1700s was a cabinet on a stand, with large flat surfaces decorated with marquetry with flowers and/or geometrical patterns.
-An ongoing project aims to identify groups of cabinets that were produced by a same maker, based on similarities in the construction and decorative features, and on dendrochronological dates and groupings of the oak (Quercus sp.) components.
+An ongoing project aims to identify groups of cabinets that were produced by a same maker, based on similarities in the construction and decorative features, and on dendrochronological dates and groupings of the oak (*Quercus* sp.) components.

 Here, we will present the process followed to date the cabinets, from the selection of components to be analysed to the interpretation of the dendrochronological results.
-A selection of 15 pieces includes the first cabinet ever dated by dendrochronology in the Rijksmuseum, the dolls' house of Petronella Oortman, as well as furniture by Jan van Mekeren with intricate marquetry depicting large bouquets of flowers.
+A selection of 15 pieces includes the first cabinet ever dated by dendrochronology in the Rijksmuseum, the dolls’ house of Petronella Oortman, as well as furniture by Jan van Mekeren with intricate marquetry depicting large bouquets of flowers.
 Dating furniture differs from dating panel paintings or sculptures, as a cabinet on average consists of 50 to 100 wooden components.
 In many of those components the end grain is not accessible, or partial dismantling is needed to access it, hence conscious choices must be made.
 The dates and provenance of the wood have been compared to previously existing art-historical dates, to assess the added value of dendrochronological dating and the contribution of this science to understanding developments in cabinetmaking.

 ## S3-O-002 {.unnumbered}